Home

 • Remember that you are speaking for your child

-• Remember that you are there for a common purpose, the school probably isn’t the enemy
+• Remember that you are there for a common purpose, the school isn’t the enemy

 • Inform the case manager if you are bringing others to the IEP meeting